 Visit Diagnostic Imaging to see the state-of-the-art test equipment including the new X-Ray.
 Meet our Mammogram Technologist to find out more about the importance of annual mammogram screenings – you can even make an appointment at the Health Fair.

 Buy vegetable starters and flowers to support the Extended Care Facility

-Local emergency services including a Life Flight Network helicopter, the latest Boundary Ambulance equipment and local Fire Departments
+Local emergency services including a Life Flight Network helicopter, the latest Boundary Ambulance equipment, the Chaplain Corps new Angel 1, and local Fire Departments

 Learn more about resources available to the community including elder care, social services, patient outreach, in-home health care options, health services and local non-profits that support and care for our community